 Living in Canada means we celebrate Thanksgiving in early October, and since ours has now passed by I thought it would be a great time to share some of my dinner prep tips!
 While preparing our Thanksgiving celebrations I used almost all of these tips, which helped to take away much of the stress that comes with creating a delicious dinner!
-I hope you find some useful ideas here for your own dinner.
+I hope you find some useful ideas here for your Thanksgiving dinner.

-Make Ahead a Week or More Before:
+Make Ahead a Week or More Before Turkey Day:

 Chop Onions and Celery

 One of my biggest time savers is chopping onions and celery, then freezing them in a ziplock bag.
 I like being able to reach into the freezer to measure out what I need.
 I usually chop up 1 bunch of celery and several onions, then I use them for things like stuffing.
 You can also make a mirepoix of chopped carrots, onions and celery ahead of time.

 If you really want to save time, or don’t wish to make gravy with the drippings, you can prepare a make-ahead turkey gravy using turkey stock, then freeze it until Thanksgiving day.
 Thaw and reheat on the stove.
 Bonus tip: if the reheated stock is too thick, add some pan drippings from your freshly baked turkey.
 Here is my favourite recipe for homemade gravy.

 If you’re serving salad with dressing make the dressing several days ahead of time and keep it in the fridge until you’re ready to use it.